 Workshops and events organised by members of the FFF collective and amazing collaborators from across the spectrum of design, anthropology, HCI/HFI, environmental and health studies, and more.

-Our open panel Feeding Food Futures: From Techno-solutionism to Inclusive Human-Food Collaborations be held **virtually** at the EASST+4S 2020 conference in Prague, August 19-21, 2020.
-Fourteen selected authors will present and discuss their work in HFI and beyond.
-Info about registration coming soon at the conference website.
+Our open panel Feeding Food Futures: From Techno-solutionism to Inclusive Human-Food Collaborations was held virtually at the EASST+4S 2020 conference, August 18-21, 2020.

 The future will taste different.
 The World Wildlife Federation and Knorrs identified 50 plants that enrich both people and planet.
 The contents of the list may surprise you.
 Join Danielle Wilde in a tasty discussion, as we use these Future 50 Foods to think about what to wear, eat and grow moving forward.

-The DIS’18 workshop aimed to articulate values associated with handmade through a co-creative exploration in the food domain.
+Our DIS’18 workshop aimed to articulate values associated with handmade through a co-creative exploration in the food domain.
 Our objective was to explore the potential of integrating such values into future food-related technologies.
-In a full day workshop we critically reflected on the notion of handmade; engaged actively with food—production, plating and consumption—as design material; and conducted collective discussions around the values that these processes and materials can embody when attended to through lenses other than efficiency.